Before you arrive

-As part of this initial assessment we will:
+- As part of this initial assessment Student Finance England (SfE) will:

-We will still fully assess your application based on household income once we have received and processed all the information and evidence required to support your application.
+- They will still fully assess your application based on household income once they have received and processed all the information and evidence required to support your application.

-If your parent(s) or partner have already provided financial information and or evidence there is no need to contact us, we will contact you once we have processed it.
+If your parent(s) or partner have already provided financial information and or evidence there is no need to contact us, they will contact you once they have processed it.

-Once we have received and processed all of the information and evidence you send us, we will:
+- Once SfE have received and processed all of the information and evidence you send, they will:

-You can check what information and evidence is required to support your application by logging into your online account at www.direct.gov.uk/studentfinance, selecting ‘Academic Year 2012/13’ and following the links to the evidence section.
+- You can check what information and evidence is required to support your application by logging into your online account at www.direct.gov.uk/studentfinance and following the links to the evidence section.